 - 1.1 A Local Development Scheme (LDS) is a document that sets out a local planning authority's programme for producing planning policy documents.
 Local planning authorities are required to produce a LDS under Section 15 of the Planning and Compulsory Purchase Act 2004, as amended by part 111 of the Localism Act 2011.
 The LDS should set out which planning policy documents the authority will be producing and when.
 The LDS should state: - (a) the local development documents that will be produced; - (b) the subject matter and geographical area to which each document is to relate: - (c) which documents are to have 'Development Plan' status; - (d) which documents (if any) are to be prepared jointly with one or more other local planning authorities; - (e) any matter or area where there is, or is likely to be, a joint committee; - (f) the timetable for the preparation and revision of the documents - 1.2 This LDS therefore sets out the planning policy documents that Reading Borough Council intends to produce over the coming years, what and where they will cover and when they will be produced.
-The types of document include two types in particular: - Local Plan: a document that has been subject to independent testing and has development plan status in the determination of planning applications; and - Supplementary Planning Document (SPD): a document which provides more detail to the Local Plan but which is not subject to independent testing, does not have development plan status and cannot make policy in itself. - 1.3 Prior to the March 2023 version, the Council's previous LDS was produced in November 2016 and, in particular, set out the timetable for production of the Reading Borough Local Plan.
-The Local Plan was adopted in November 2019, and the previous LDS is therefore out of date.
-The 2023 version replaced all previous versions of the LDS.
-This version contains minor changes to the March 2023 version to update timescales. - 1.4 Section 2 summarises the documents that have been adopted and which contain the current planning policy framework for Reading.
+The types of document include two types in particular: - Local Plan: a document that has been subject to independent testing and has development plan status in the determination of planning applications; and - Supplementary Planning Document (SPD): a document which provides more detail to the Local Plan but which is not subject to independent testing, does not have development plan status and cannot make policy in itself. - 1.3 This version of the LDS replaces the version that was published in November 2023, which itself contained minor amendments from the March 2023 version. - 1.4 Section 2 summarises the documents that have been adopted and which contain the current planning policy framework for Reading.
 This includes documents that cover a wider area than just Reading Borough. - 1.5 Section 3 summarises the programme for production of new planning policy documents, including the Local Plan policies update and continued production of SPDs.
 More detail on these documents is included in Appendix 1 (for the Local Plan policies update) and Appendix 2 (for other documents).